 While my initial reaction was concern about how the system could easily be exploited, the first time I had a kidney infection and required antibiotics, I became a convert.
 Shortly after speaking with a doctor at CallMed, Travis arrived home with my prescription antibiotics.
 Though I was rather astounded that the pharmacy didn’t bat an eye at giving my prescription to someone other than me (this isn’t typically allowed in the US), I was grateful at how easy it all was.
 I definitely appreciated not having to drag my sick self into a doctor’s office while feeling like death warmed over.

-9. How does health insurance in Switzerland stack up against coverage in the US?
+9. How does health insurance in Switzerland compare to medical coverage in the US?

 This question is difficult to address, considering the range of health insurance options in the US and the vast numbers of uninsured.